AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 description: Information on how to configure Dynamic Media in Adobe Experience Manager as a Cloud Service.
 ---

-# About configuring Dynamic Media Cloud Service {#configuring-dynamic-media-scene-mode}
+# About configuring Dynamic Media Cloud Service {#configuring-dynamic-media}

 If you use Adobe Experience Manager set up for different environments, such as one for development, one for staging, and one for live production, you need to configure Dynamic Media Cloud Services for each one of those environments.

-## Architecture diagram of Dynamic Media {#architecture-diagram-of-dynamic-media-scene-mode}
+## Architecture diagram of Dynamic Media {#architecture-diagram-of-dynamic-media}

 The following architecture diagram describes how Dynamic Media works.